typings/typings/docs/faq.md

 The formal interface is available in [`typings/core`](https://github.com/typings/core/blob/master/src/interfaces/rc.ts).

-## What Are Ambient Dependencies?
+## What Are Global Dependencies?

-Ambient dependencies are type definitions that are global or otherwise provide information about the environment.
+Global dependencies are type definitions that are global or otherwise provide information about the environment.
 Some examples of "environment" dependencies are Node.js, Browserify, `window` and even `Array.prototype.map`.
 These are globals that exist at runtime, you do not "require" them.
-If your package exposes a module and/or ambient dependencies, it's recommended you expose a way to install the ambient definitions (explain installation in the docs, for instance).
+If your package exposes a module and/or global dependencies, it's recommended you expose a way to install the global definitions (explain installation in the docs, for instance).

 ## Should I Use The `typings` Field In `package.json`?